lightec-xyz/zkBTC-Security/README.md

     estimated_depth = (eth_block.timestamp - cp_block.timestamp) / 600;
 ```

 What if the proof submission is purposefully delayed such that `eth_block.timestamp` is much later than it should have been?
 In that case, the `estimated_depth` would be larger than the actual value.
 This does the adversary no good.
 For the same reason, a valid deposit might be declined if the submission is delayed for too long.
 Fortunately, this will not happen a lot in our proving-as-mining incentive setting.
-Every miner will do their best to submit proof as soon as possible to earn proving rewards.
+Every miner will strive to submit proof as soon as possible to earn proving rewards.

 #### Checking CheckPoint Depth

-Suppose the attacker has 10% of all honest hashing power combined; on average, it has to spend at least 1200 minutes (20 hours) to meet the transaction depth requirement for a small amount deposit, which requires `tx_depth` to be at least 12.
+Suppose the attacker has 10% of all honest hashing power combined; on average, it must spend at least 1200 minutes (20 hours) to meet the transaction depth requirement for a small deposit, which requires `tx_depth` to be at least 12.
 Meanwhile, around 120 new blocks have been mined in the Bitcoin mainnet.
 The attacker would find out the checkpoint depth deficit to be 108.
 If the attacker has 30% of all hashing power, numbers become 400 minutes, 40 new blocks, and 28 blocks of checkpoint depth deficit.

-The smart contract, however, needs to take care of block timestamp drift, proof generation time, block interval variance, time to broadcast the smart contract invocation transaction and include it in a block, etc. For example, the timestamp of any Bitcoin block might be as early as just a bit later than the median value of its past 11 blocks.
-That will generate 1 hour or about six blocks more than the actual depth since we use `eth_block.timestamp` to estimate the checkpoint depth.
-The smart contract will have to subtract 6 or more from its estimated depth so that a *legit* deposit won't be declined.
-We could leave some more time for various other factors, ranging from half to one hour.
+The smart contract, however, needs to address block timestamp drift, proof generation time, block interval variance, and time to broadcast the smart contract invocation transaction and include it in a block, among other considerations.
+For example, the timestamp of any Bitcoin block might be as early as just a bit later than the median value of its past 11 blocks.
+That will generate 1 hour, or approximately six blocks more than the actual depth since we use `eth_block.timestamp` to estimate the checkpoint depth.
+The smart contract will have to subtract six or more from its estimated depth so that a *legit* deposit won't be declined.
+We could allocate more time for various other factors, ranging from half an hour to one hour.
 Thus:
 ```
     required_minimal_depth = estimated_depth - allowance
 ```